lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/01-Rails-frontend-quiz/README.md

 ## Background & Objectives

-Before we move on to looking the second part of Mister Cocktail challenge let's review some of the principles we saw yeserday when we looked at rails modern frontend techniques.
+Before we move on to looking the second part of Mister Cocktail challenge let's review some of the principles we saw yesterday when we looked at rails modern frontend techniques.

 ## Specs